Michael Rosen: Personal life

-In March 2020, during the COVID-19 pandemic, Rosen was admitted to hospital with suspected COVID-19.
+In March 2020, during the COVID-19 pandemic, Rosen almost died and was admitted to hospital with suspected COVID-19.
 He was moved into the ICU and back to a ward, before again being moved back to ICU.
-He left the ICU after 47 days.
+He left the ICU after 48 days.
 He was moved to a ward at Whittington Hospital and returned home in June.
+In 2021, Rosen reported experiencing symptoms of long COVID, including having lost most of the sight in his left eye and much of the hearing in his left ear, and experienced numbness in his toes.